Pasokification: Finland

-The Social Democratic Party of Finland began to lose votes in 2007 (3.03%) and achieved their worst results to date in 2011 (19.10%) and 2015 (16.51%).
-Although they managed to become the strongest force in 2019 for the first time in a decade, they also had their second worst success in their history, with just under 18%.
-Despite an increase in the vote share in 2023, the party lost power to a coalition of the NCP and Finns.
-Additionally, on the municipal level, the SDP have been declining for decades.
-The SDP used to be the party with the most seats of representation in the council as well as the top vote share from the 1950s to 2000, however following the 2008 municipal elections, the National Coalition Party became the strongest in terms of the vote share and the Centre Party has had the most individual representatives, partly due to dominance in agrarian and rural based municipalities.
+The Social Democratic Party of Finland (SDP) began to lose votes in 2007, winning 21.4% of the vote and 45 of 200 seats in the Parliament of Finland, slipping to 19.1% with 42 seats in 2011.
+The SDP achieved their worst results to date in 2015 winning 16.5% with 34 seats, becoming the fourth-largest party in parliament.
+Although they managed to become the strongest force in 2019 for the first time in a decade, they also had their second worst success in their history, with 17.7% and 40 seats.
+Despite another increase in the vote share 19.9% with 43 seats in 2023, the SDP lost power to a coalition of the centre-right National Coalition Party and right-wing Finns Party.

+The SDP had been declining for decades on the municipal level, having been the party with the most seats of representation in municipal councils as well as the top vote share from the 1950s to 2000.
+Following the 2008 municipal elections, the National Coalition Party became the strongest in terms of the vote share and the Centre Party has had the most individual representatives, partly due to dominance in agrarian and rural based municipalities.
 Additionally, the general decline of SDP's vote share in municipal elections can perhaps be explained by the overall decline of the number of municipalities from roughly 600 in the 1940s to about 500 in 1970 and the mid 300s in the early 2000s.
+The SDP performed very well in the 2025 municipal elections, their best result since 2004, suggesting that the party was able to defy the Pasokification trend.
+This has been at least partly attributed to the winning voters from the Finns Party due to their support for austerity measures to curb deficit spending, which proved to be highly unpopular and was strongly opposed by the SDP.

-The Åland Social Democrats halved their voting rates between 2011 and 2019.
+The Åland Social Democrats nearly halved their vote share between 2011 and 2019, from 18.5% to 9.1%, respectively, though they did experience a minor recovery to 12.8% in 2023.